decentraland/unity-renderer/docs/how-to-connect-with-play-decentraland-org.md

 #### Chrome:

-Option 1: Enable the following option: chrome://flags/#allow-insecure-localhost
+Option 1: Enable the following option: chrome://flags/#allow-insecure-localhost and then restart Chrome completely

 Option 2: Start Chrome with the --ignore-certificate-errors